openfaas/openfaas.github.io/_posts/2023-05-12-build-a-serverless-discord-bot.md

 If you look at the [zoom.go](https://github.com/alexellis/discord-to-zoom/blob/master/discord-start-zoom/zoom.go) file that I created, you'll see that the `requestZoomToken` function is called to obtain the JWT access token.

-A HTTP POST is made to https://zoom.us/oauth/token with grant_type: account_credentials, and then the clientID and clientSecret are encoded as username/password within an `Authorization: Basic` HTTP header.
+A HTTP POST is made to `https://zoom.us/oauth/token` with `grant_type` of `account_credentials`, and then the client ID and client secret are encoded as username/password within an `Authorization: Basic` HTTP header.

 Learn more about [Zoom authentication](https://zoom.github.io/api/#authentication)